tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/unity/initialize-android-en.md

     D8: Cannot fit requested classes in a single dex file (# methods: 68109 > 65536)
     ```

-    To enable MultiDex, go to `Assets\Plugins\Android\launcherTemplate.gradle` and add the following code snippet to it:
+    To enable `MultiDex`, go to `Assets\Plugins\Android\launcherTemplate.gradle` and add the following code snippet to it:

     ```gradle
     dependencies {